uas-at-ucla/suas-2019/SETUP.md

 1. Install a Virtual Machine.
 See MacOS Setup.
-If you are unsure whether you want to pursue a career in Computer Science, then it's highly recommended to just stick with a virtual machine client and to ignore the dual-boot option.
+If you are unsure whether you want to pursue a career in Computer Science, then it's highly recommended to just stick with a virtual machine client and to ignore the other options.
 2. If you have a working Windows machine, you can [dual boot](https://www.youtube.com/watch?v=qNeJvujdB-0) it to run Ubuntu natively on your own machine.
 If you had never setup a Linux installation before, it's recommended to watch the whole video first before you